idiotandrobot/blog/_posts/2018-02-10-linq-exception-handling.md

 - C#
 - LINQ
 ---
-No straightforward way of adding exception handling to a LINQ query.
+No straightforward way of adding exception handling to a LINQ expression using query syntax.

 <noscript>
   <a href="https://gist.github.com/be47c8a6ee57e533d2ce6e1ee7673647#file-linq_list_to_dictionary-cs">Gist: LINQ List to Dictionary.cs</a>